Benign overfitting beyond prediction: The ordinary least squares interpolator: Row-partitioned regression

+We reemphasize that our use of the superscript $(\sim i)$ indicates that \eqref{eq:loo.model.beta.i} is derived from $\bX_{\sim i}$ and not a subvector of $\hbbeta$ linked to coordinates other than $i$.

-\paragraph{LOO OLS formula.} In Corollary \ref{cor:loo} below, we quantify the gap between the leave-$i$-out and full-sample minimum $\ell_2$-norm OLS estimators in the classical and high-dimensional regimes.
-Recall $\bG_{\bX} = (\bX \bX^{\top})^{-1}$ denotes the ``inverse Gram matrix'' for the rows of $\bX$.
+\textit{Leave-one-out OLS formula.} In Corollary \ref{cor:loo}, we quantify the gap between the leave-$i$-out and full-sample minimum $\ell_2$-norm OLS estimators in the classical and high-dimensional regimes.
+Recall $\bG_{\bX} = (\bX \bX^{\top})^{-1}$ is the ``inverse Gram matrix'' for the rows of $\bX$.